russmckendrick/records/content/albums/good-news-for-people-who-love-bad-news-2862960/index.md

 styles: ["Alternative Rock", "Indie Rock"]
 ---

-Good News for People Who Love Bad News is the fourth studio album by American rock band Modest Mouse, released on April 6, 2004 by Epic Records.
+Good News for People Who Love Bad News is the fourth studio album by American rock band Modest Mouse, released on April 6, 2004, by Epic Records.
 Founding member Jeremiah Green did not perform on this album due to his temporary absence from the band, and it would be the only release during his time with Modest Mouse that he would not appear on.
 Good News for People Who Love Bad News was nominated for the Grammy Award for Best Alternative Music Album in 2005.
-It was certified platinum by the RIAA in August 2004, and had sold over 1.5 million copies in the United States by 2006.
+It was certified 2× platinum by the RIAA in March 2024, and had sold over 1.5 million copies in the United States by 2006.
 Three singles were released from the album: "Float On", "Ocean Breathes Salty", and "The World at Large".